Skip to content

 A Beginner Safety Razor Experience

-When I first used a safety razor, it was not fun, and I was about to ditch them straight away after the first and second shaving experiences.
+When I first used a safety razor, it wasn’t enjoyable, and I was about to ditch them straight away after my first and second shaving experiences.
 I found I was fearful of cutting myself, I got a lot of irritation and razor burn, it took longer to shave, and my cartridge razor companion just gave me a closer shave.

 I really don’t know why I carried on learning and trying, but it paid off.
-I tried a couple of razors and various blades with a good shaving traditional cream and brush, and voila, I started to get some great shaves.
+I tried a couple of razors and various blades with a traditional shaving cream and brush, and voilà, I started to get some great shaves.

 Fast-forward a few years or so from the razor burn days.
 I have used and owned many razors, including aggressive types like the Muhle R41, adjustable razors, and slants like the Merkur 39C (aka sledgehammer).

-My point is to encourage you to give it a go and don’t be afraid to try a couple of razors and blades to see if you can find what suits you best.
-You also need experience and time to improve the skill which comes in no time.
+My point is to encourage you to give it a try, and don’t be afraid to experiment with a couple of razors and blades to see what suits you best.
+You also need experience and time to improve the skill, which comes with a little patience and persistence.

 Related: Safety Razors vs Cartridge Razors